kaczifant/Elements-of-Programming-Interviews-in-Python/README.md

 This repository contains my solutions to the exercises in Elements of Programming Interviews in Python (2017).

-For testing I used https://github.com/adnanaziz/EPIJudge.
+For checking I used the authors test cases, see https://github.com/adnanaziz/EPIJudge.